go to main contents

 • Orientate in those aspects that are required during the academic life of the student.

-Each centre has designed and approved its Tutorial action plan (PAT), which defines the actions that will be carried out to provide students with the help and guidelines necessary to improve their integration into the University and their academic development.
+Each centre/school has designed and approved its Tutorial action plan (PAT), which defines the actions that will be carried out to provide students with the help and guidelines necessary to improve their integration into the University and their academic development.
 The PAT of each centre can be consulted in the "Quality" section of its website.

 Assessment